casagrandeee/fullstack-roadmap-journey/README.md

 - Fetched data using `fetch()` and rendered it into the DOM.
 - Verified full integration using Live Server and local API.

 ---
+# 📅 Day 12 of my journey:
+✅ Final Checklist – Day 12
+---

+## 📘 What I studied:
+- Practiced full stack integration with HTML, CSS, JavaScript, and Node.js.
+- Implemented full CRUD operations via a custom REST API using Express.
+- Learned how to handle task creation, completion, and deletion using API routes.
+- Improved DOM manipulation and dynamic rendering using JavaScript.
+---
+## 📚 Course(s):
+- Hands-on project based on my 10,000-hour roadmap.
+- Built a **Kanban-style Task Board** with:
+  - `GET`, `POST`, `PATCH`, `DELETE` routes
+  - Dynamic UI updates based on API responses
+  - In-memory data handling
+---
+## 🧪 Exercise:
+- Created a full stack task board with:
+  - ✅ Form to create new tasks (title, category, status)
+  - 🟡 Column for **Pending Tasks**
+  - ✅ Column for **Completed Tasks**
+  - ✔ Button to **mark as done**
+  - 🗑 Button to **delete a task**
+- Integrated front and back using `fetch()`
+- Styled the layout using Flexbox and modern design
+---
+🖥 Successfully tested using:
+- ✅ Live Server (Frontend)
+- ✅ Postman + Browser (Backend)
+- ✅ Console debugging (via DevTools)
+---